podverse/podverse-web/databaseSchema.md

 episode: Episode Object!

 ####Playlist####
-id: UUID - unique ID of the playlist on podverse.fm
+id: UUID! - unique ID of the playlist on podverse.fm

-slug: String? - the unique slug of the playlist on podverse.fm, the slug should never equal another playlist's id
+slug: String? - unique slug of the playlist on podverse.fm, the slug should never equal another playlist's id

-url: String? - the URL of the playlist on podverse.fm, derived from slug or id
+url: String? - the URL of the playlist hosted on podverse.fm, derived from slug or id

 title: String!